Parable of the Renegades

 "Awesome!"
 Davis grinned with confidence.
 "Man, I'm diggin' that fancy getup!"

 "And she looks just like your mom!"

 A comparison between the bronze-haired girl and Rea played in Lucas' head.
 Their faces were situated parallel to each other for a second then slowly, they converged until they overlapped each other.
 Their hairstyles and hair color were different, but the shape of their faces and their eyes were almost a perfect match.
 The result of this comparison was 91.69%.

 Lucas was disturbed beyond belief.
-Without warning, he got his hands firmly clasped around Davis' neck and shook him almost like he was trying to make a broken toy work.
+Without warning, his hands found themselves firmly clasped around Davis' neck and they shook him like they were trying to make a broken toy work.

 "Why...
 Why...?
 WHY!?
 Why did you have to compare her with Rea!?"
-He roared as waterworks of tears flooded down his hidden eyes.
+Lucas roared as waterworks of tears flooded down his hidden eyes.
 "Now I can never unsee that!"

 "I-I... was just... b-being... honest!"
 Davis' choked voice just barely rasped out.

 "Take that back!
 You take that back!"
 Lucas bared his teeth.
 It looked like his jaws were about to open and crunch a chunk of Davis' face off.
 Things would have gotten problematic between the two best friends if it weren't for a timely feminine voice calling one of them out.